Charles F. Adair

 Charles F. Adair (1874–1936) was an American park ranger.

 Life

 Adair was born on October 19, 1874, to Irish immigrant parents in Bear Valley, California.
-His father immigrated to the United States in 1833 and in 1860 moved west into Mariposa County as part of a company of men with John Fremont.
-Charles was one of the families six children all of whom lived in Mariposa County.
-Early in life Charles worked as a miner in California and later Arizona until 1914 when he became one of the first park rangers in Yosemite National Park.
-In 1929 he was made acting Park Forester for a year where he planted two giant sequoia trees near the ranger housing in Yosemite Valley.
-He is responsible for introducing golden trout into Adair Lake in Yosemite which was named after him for doing this.
+His father immigrated to the United States in 1833, and in 1860 moved west into Mariposa County as part of a company of men with John Fremont.

+Adair was one of the family's six children, all of whom lived in Mariposa County.

+Early in life, he worked as a miner in California and, later, Arizona, until 1914, when he became one of the first park rangers in Yosemite National Park.
+In 1929, he was made acting park forester for a year.
+He planted two giant sequoia trees near the ranger housing in Yosemite Valley.
+He is responsible for introducing golden trout into Adair Lake in Yosemite, which was named after him.